Dog stretching

 The profile of the play bow encompasses the front legs stretched out in front and leaning down.
 The elbows are either touching or practically touching the ground with the rump up in the air.
 On the face is captured a playful expression.

 The play bow is not a random one.
 It is not a general gesture but a specific one.
-The play bow a signal that’s it’s time for frolicking and playfulness.
+The play bows a signal that it’s time for frolicking and playfulness.

 The play bow appears to be shared among adult dogs to re-initiate play following a pause and help play partners synchronize behavior.
-This posture takes place when dogs are within the other’s field of view, suggesting this is an intentional visual signal to each other.
+This posture occurs when dogs are within the other’s field of view, suggesting this is an intentional visual signal to each other.

-We see this all the time here with our rescues as one dog will take this position to actively engage another, then a chase ensues.
+We see this all the time here with our rescues as one dog will take this position to engage another actively, then a chase ensues.

 The evident level of happiness is a joy to watch.